Zinc (horse): 1825: five-year-old season

 Zinc's first appearance in her final season of competition came on the opening day of the Second Spring meeting when she started favourite for a four runner Sweepstakes over the Ditch Mile.
 She finished either third or fourth behind the Duke of Grafton's mare Posthuma: at the time it was common for the racecourse judge to place only the first two finishers.

 Zinc did not race again until the autumn.
 At the first October meeting she finished third behind Stumps and Spermaceti in the Trial Stakes.
 Two days later she was placed third again behind Mr Bloss's filly Double Entendre in a King's Plate over the three and a half mile Round Course.
 At the Second October meeting she was withdrawn from an engagement in an Oatlands Stakes and then ran second to Double Entendre in a ten furlong handicap race, conceding four pounds to the winner.
 Zinc's final race came on the opening day of the Houghton meeting when she contested the third year of the £250 Subscription race over the four-mile Beacon Course.
 She started 4/7 favourite but was beaten by her only opponent, a mare named Black Daphne.

 Stud career

 Zinc was retired to become a broodmare at the Duke of Grafton's stud.
 Her descendants had some success in the nineteenth century and included The Moor (Trial Stakes), Uhlan (Doncaster Cup) and Matutina (Preis der Diana).
 Zinc died in 1840.
-Zinc was a very important to many lives, changing their views on zinc.